Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 Many people were "doing it tough", he said, but he noted that economists' comments in recent days that the economic carnage was not as bad as expected.

-There was a flattening off of benefit applications, he said, with 702 applications this week.
+Benefit applications had flattened, he said, with 702 applications this week.

 Robertson said more than $1 billion has been lent to small businesses through its business loan scheme.